222233tommy/AAE6102-Assignment2/README.md

 In the Urban experiment, the positioning performance is shown as below.
+It seems that the 3D root mean square error (RMSE) of two methods are the same.
+We guess that this is because we only have 4 satellites, so this will be a determined solution, not relevant to to the weighting.
+We will try to track more satellites and try it again in the future.

 | Methods                  | WLS w/o Skymask                                    | WLS w Skymask                               |
 | ------------------------------- | -------------------------------------------------- | ------------------------------------------- |